napilab/napi-xcom/src/pages/index.md

 We make Linux simple and enjoyable for use in embedded systems.

-### Special futures of NapiOS for embedded and network devices
+### Special features of NapiOS for embedded and network devices

 The system can boot either from partition 1 (/dev/mmcblk1p1) or partition 2 (/dev/mmcblk1p2).
 During a system update, one of the partitions (the older one) is updated.
 If the update fails, the system will boot from the other partition.
 Partition 3 (/dev/mmcblk1p3) is used for user data and contains all configurations, user files, databases, etc. To create a backup, it is not necessary to copy the entire system; backing up this partition is sufficient.
 To "reset" the system, all you need to do is erase the data in this partition.